ejwillemse/BAN313/chapter5.md

 #8.
-Calculate the analytical proportion of scrapped using the given formula and see how it compares the simulated proportion.
-Assign your answer to `pScrappedAct`.
+Calculate the analytical proportion of scrapped using the given formula and and assign your answer to `pScrappedAct`.
+See how it compares the simulated proportion